Bictorys

 Objective

-Understand why merchants struggle to trust existing payment solutions and identify how Bictorys can provide faster access to funds, clearer visibility, and a payment experience tailored to West African realities.
+Understand why merchants struggle to trust existing payment solutions and identify how Bictorys could deliver faster access to funds, clearer visibility, and a payment service aligned with West African realities.

 What I Did

-Interviewed SMEs, shop owners, delivery services, and Mobile Money agents
+Conducted interviews with SMEs, shop owners, delivery services, and Mobile Money agents.

-Observed real-world payment activities: pull payments, push payments, refunds, settlement checks
+Observed real-world payment behaviors: pull vs push payments, refunds, settlement checks, and cash-out patterns.

 Ecosystem & Competitor Analysis

-Reviewed market challenges: delayed funds (48h+), inconsistent statuses, hidden fees, fragile trust
+Reviewed systemic market constraints: delayed settlements (48h+), inconsistent statuses, hidden fees, and fragile merchant trust.

 Key Findings

-QR code payments enable fast, reliable checkout and cash-in
+QR code payments enable faster, more reliable checkout and cash-in.

-Support fills UX gaps instead of scaling operations
+Support teams compensate for UX and service gaps instead of scaling operations.

 Problem definition